Koti, Hyderabad: History

 The area's name comes from Koti Residency, koti meaning a mansion, for the lavish mansion built in Victorian and Corinthian style once belonging the British resident James Achilles Kirkpatrick and which was, in 1949, converted into the campus of the Osmania University College for Women.

 Background

 Originally the Devdi was owned by a nobleman Kamal Khan, and later by Mir Osman Ali Khan, the Nizam of Hyderabad and Berar.
 The Nizam then inhabited the palace after his ascension to the throne in 1911, unlike his father who lived in Chowmahalla Palace.
 Passers-by then carved "K K" on the accessible walls of the palace, which irked its royal resident.
-He then passed a farman, or Royal charter, to name the building King Kothi or "King’s Mansion".
+He then passed a Royal charter to name the building King Kothi or "King’s Mansion".

 Commercial value

 Koti is famous for the book business.
 A wide variety of bookshops are located here.
 Bank Street in Koti is a financial center of Hyderabad city.
 Important national and private banks are located here like the Central Bank of India, State Bank of India, Andhra Bank etc.

 The famous Gokul chat shop, which was involved on 25 August 2007 bombings is located in Koti.
 Close to Koti is the Abids area, which is a similar commercial area.

 Osmania Medical College campus is located in this area.
 It is one of the oldest medical colleges in India.
 Directorate of Medical Education and Directorate of Health and Telangana branch of Indian Medical Association are also located in this region.

 Tech Mahindra also established an Institute named Tech Mahindra Foundation to improve skills of degree holders in order to increase the chances of employment.
 It is located near Women's College Bus stop.